datastaxdevs/workshop-ai-as-api/README.md

 when needed, is handled
 automatically by the `sync_table` calls in the `onStartup()` method.

-This table is a Cassandra table: we model it according to the query it has to support.
-In this case that means we'll have model version and input text as primary key (also partition key), and the prediction output as additional data columns.
+This table is a Cassandra table: we have modeled it according to the query it needs to support.
+In this case that means that "model version" and "input text" form the primary key (also partition key), and the prediction outputs are additional data columns.
-(Note: using the object mapper, the structure of the table is implied in the attributes we give to the fields in the corresponding model).
+(Note: using the object mapper, the structure of the table is implied in the attributes given to the fields in the corresponding model).

 At this point, the endpoint functions can use the `cachePrediction` and `readCachedPrediction` functions to look for entries in the cache and store them.

-Note that caching introduces a nontrivial possibility in the multi-input endpoint: namely, only some of the input texts may be cached: as a demonstration, and assuming the cost of computation is way higher than the cost of writing and maintaining the code (which in many cases is true, especially with ML!), the code goes to great lengths to ensure this is handled sparingly and transparently to the caller.
+Note that caching introduces a nontrivial possibility in the multi-input endpoint: namely, only some of the input texts may be cached: as a demonstration, and assuming the cost of computation is way higher than the cost of development/maintenance (which in many cases is true, especially with ML!), the code goes to great lengths to ensure this is handled sparingly and transparently to the caller.
+See the logic in `multiple_text_predictions` for the details.

 #### Documentation and typed response

-We love well-documented APIs.
+We all love well-documented APIs.
 And FastAPI makes it pretty easy to do so:

 - when instantiating the main `FastAPI` object, all sorts of properties (version number, grouping of endpoints, API title and so on) [can be passed to it](https://fastapi.tiangolo.com/tutorial/metadata/);
 - docstrings in the endpoint functions, and even the function names themselves, [are known to FastAPI](https://fastapi.tiangolo.com/tutorial/path-operation-configuration/#description-from-docstring);